2024

 Physical

-theory of cause, published as "
+of cause, published as "

 How

-an information perspective helps overcome the challenge of biology to
+information perspective helps overcome the challenge of biology to

-does not work, you can try the doi
+Direct, if that does not work, you can try the doi

 https://doi.org/10.1016/j.biosystems.2022.104683).
-I describe the ideas
+I describe the

-in more accessible language on the blog as well.
+ideas in more accessible language on the blog as well.

-A little interaction with Marcello Barbieri has motivated me to get the
+A little interaction with Marcello Barbieri has motivated me to get

-code biology page into shape: more
+biology page into shape: more on that expected shortly.

 2021